vlehtola/slam-course/RPCN_PART_C/Assignment.md

  2. Two values for the maximum range of the lidar **R**, with two snapshots from rviz showing the method working and not working.
 (Hint: visualize and annotate scan match errors in registered point clouds)
  3. Discuss briefly which part(s) of the algorithm fail first when **R** is low (*).

-## CBL

-This section concerns only MROB students with ASAI or HSAI specialization.
+## PPD - Assignment C: Sensor Integration Architecture

+Note: You will be graded on engineering reasoning and appropriateness of your sensor architecture.
+Both single-sensor and multi-sensor systems can be correct choices depending on your requirements.

-Instead of (*), include the following into your CBL report:
+Include in your CBL report:

-- Select and name a sensor fusion strategy (complementary, competitive, and cooperative) and provide valid arguments how this strategy benefits the design of your CBL system.
-- See the CBL rubric to fulfil the remaining tasks.
+* Describe your overall sensing architecture (single sensor, multiple independent sensors, or fused sensors)

+* **If using sensor fusion:** Name your fusion strategy (complementary, competitive, cooperative, or hybrid), explain the fusion mechanism, describe coordinate frame transformations, and justify why fusion improves your system over single sensors

+* **If using multiple independent sensors:** Explain what each sensor provides, why fusion is not necessary, and how your system ensures safety/reliability

+* **If using a single primary sensor:** Justify why this is sufficient, explain failure modes and mitigation strategies, and discuss whether your accuracy/reliability requirements could be met with simpler/cheaper sensors

+* Coordinate systems: Describe frames and transformations used

+See the PPD grading rubric (course intro slides, slide 12) for detailed assessment criteria.
+The rubric applies to the report as a whole and emphasizes engineering reasoning over sensor system complexity.